 To go with the film, take a gander at:

-At 3 pm on Monday 24th Aug
+Monday 24th Aug

 Miss Grant goes to the door (1940) - Miss Grant Goes to the Door features the highly respected actresses of stage and screen Mary Clare & Martita Hunt, and was produced to help keep the British public on their guard at a time when there was a real fear of invasion after the Dunkirk evacuation.
 In this dramatic short, two elderly spinsters deal with German paratroopers dropped into their garden!

 Went the Day Well?
 (1942) - trailer.
 Went the Day Well? will soon be getting a couple of showings on Talking Pictures TV (Freeview 81, Sky 328,Virgin 445), - on Saturday 5th September @ 6pm & on Wednesday 9th September @ 2.30pm.